Current research project:

-2. Use of text messaging to collect real-time feedback from healthcare users about the healthcare environment (in collaboration with a large NHS trust in London)
+3. Use of text messaging to collect real-time feedback from healthcare users about the healthcare environment (in collaboration with the Royal Free Hospital in London)

 We proposed the use of text messaging as a real-time technological method to collect feedback from healthcare users about the healthcare environment.
-Healthcare users (whether that is patients, carers, visitors or staff) were offered the option to use a free text messaging service to give feedback about the cleanliness of the environment and food that is provided within the hospital.
+Healthcare users (whether that is patients, carers, visitors or staff) were offered the option to use a free text messaging service to give feedback about the cleanliness of the environment and food that is provided within the Royal Free Hospital.
 Further details are here.

-3. Why and for what purposes do PhD students use Twitter and how can it benefit them?
+4. Why and for what purposes do PhD students use Twitter and how can it benefit them?
+(Pilot study)